Today David shares his classic chorizo a la sidra recipe. This easy Spanish recipe is always a bit hit!

 Instructions

-- Slice the chorizo into two-centimetre pieces (just under an inch) and set aside.
+- Cut the chorizo into 2 centimeter slices (just under an inch long).

-- Add the cider and the bay leaves, and toss the chorizo to coat.
-Simmer for 5-8 minutes, or until the cider turns syrupy, with streaks of red oil on top from the chorizo.
+- Add the hard cider and the bay leaves, and toss the chorizo to coat.
+Simmer until the liquid turns syrupy with streaks of red oil on top from the chorizo; about 5-8 minutes.

 Nutrition